 - In person or postal - Please tick the items clearly that you wish to order.
 You do not have to order them all each time.
-Prescription requests can be faxed to us on 01422 825063.
 Repeat requests can also be posted to us or placed in the letter box on the front door.
 Prescriptions can be posted back to you if you supply us with a stamped addressed envelope.

-- Online – If you have access to a computer.
-Please ask one of the receptionists for a user name and password for online prescribing and booking of appointments.
-Please bring photgrpahic ID to register for our online services.
+- Online – please ask the receptionists for a user name and password for online prescribing and booking of appointments.
+Please bring photographic ID to register for our online services.
 Once you have your username and password you will be able to log on to www.brigroydsurgery.co.uk and request repeat prescriptions at any time to suit yourself.
 You will be given a leaflet explaining the process when you register with our receptionist.

 - We would encourage you NOT to use the telephone to order repeat prescriptions.
 This is because mistakes are more likely to occur and the telephone lines become blocked.
 Telephone requests are only accepted between 10am and 12noon.
 Please ensure you have your repeat list to hand to be able to tell the staff exactly which items you require as they will not be able to request items that you do not have the correct name for – the items can be spelt out if you wish.